 Management of a Patient with COPD Exacerbation

-Beta blockers and anticholinergics are used simultaneously.
+Beta-blockers and anticholinergics are used simultaneously.
 Initially with nebulizers and later switched to MDI.
 Systemic Corticosteroids (intravenous or oral) shown to hasten recovery and decrease hospital stay.
-Antibiotics are beneficial especially if productive, purulent cough.
-Second generation macrolides, extended spectrum fluoroquinolones, cephalosporins and amoxicillin-clavulanate.
+Antibiotics are beneficial, especially if productive, purulent cough.
+Second generation macrolides, extended-spectrum fluoroquinolones, cephalosporins, and amoxicillin-clavulanate.
 NIPPV can be beneficial in patients who can protect their airway and does not have a major acid-base disorder on the ABG.
-Very often end-stage COPD patients with exacerbations are intubated and are put on a ventilator.
-Ventilated patients should be watched for development of auto-PEEP and its related complications.
+Very often, patients with end-stage COPD with exacerbations are intubated and are put on a ventilator.
+Ventilated patients should be watched for the development of auto-PEEP and its related complications.

 The disease presents with nonspecific symptoms, and hence, it has broad differential diagnoses.
 These include: